-- If necessary, adjust the setting. lf you want to switch to the temperature mode, press that button and change the setting using the + and - buttons.
+- If necessary, adjust the setting.
+If you want to switch to the temperature mode, press that button and change the setting using the + and - buttons.

 - After you are finished cooking your food, turn the cooktop off.
 The fan will run for a minute or so.
 Once the fan stops running, unplug the unit.

 - When the cooktop surface is cool, wipe the surface with a damp cloth.
-If necessary, put a mild detergent on the damp cloth, and wipe the unit.
+Put a mild detergent on the wet cloth, and wipe the unit.

 The Duxtop 9100MC is a quick-heating, affordable, portable induction cooktop with the necessary features.
 With the right cookware, you will have water rapidly boiling in under three minutes.
 Heat is spread evenly across the cooking surface.

 The design features a beveled control panel and a durable glass ceramic surface.
 It cooks well, is easy to clean, and will look great on your counter.